vybdev/vyb/README.md

 * **Family** – logical grouping (`gpt`, `reasoning`, …)
 * **Size**   – `large` or `small`

 The active provider maps the tuple to its concrete model name.

-For example the OpenAI implementation currently resolves to:
+For example, the **OpenAI** implementation currently resolves to:

 | Family / Size | Resolved model |
 |---------------|----------------|